zaoyang/30-days-of-web-development/day-28/day-28.cq.md

 2\.
 Next, let's **install Git**.

-Git itself has a wonderful installation guide, which you can [find here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
+Git itself has a wonderful installation guide, which you can [find here.](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 **Windows Users**: You will be downloading Git for Windows.
 Click [here](https://gitforwindows.org/) to begin the download process.

 I> ⚠️ PAY ATTENTION: During the installation process, Git will ask you for your GitHub username and email.
 By giving Git your GitHub username and email, you're connecting your local Git with your GitHub account.

-// ARG: image of above.

 3\.
-Next, download the folder ["git-pracitce"](src/git-practice) into your Downloads folder.
+Next, download the folder ["git-practice"](src/git-practice) into your Downloads folder.

 From your terminal, navigate to your Downloads folder, and `cd` into this folder.

 ![](public/assets/git-1.png)

 4\.
 Next, we are going to "initialize" a Git repository, e.g., a project that is now being watched by Git.
-To do this enter the command `git init`.
+To do this, enter the command `git init`.

 ![](public/assets/git-2.png)

 5\.
 Git has initialized this folder, meaning that Git now knows you want to have it manage version control for _this_ folder and everything inside it.
-But Git does not know what files and changes you want to save, but we'll change that with the `git add` and `git commit` commands.
+But Git does not know what files and changes you want to save.
+We'll change that with the `git add` and `git commit` commands.

-To keep with the "speed-dating" theme, I won't go into details about adding, staging and committing in this article.
+To keep with the "speed-dating" theme, I won't go into details about adding, staging, and committing in this article.
 Instead, know that Git is watching 👀 the "git-practice" folder, but **to save a change to Git, we need to add the file to staging, and then commit it**.

 The file we want to add to staging is the  "animal-facts.txt" file that is in the "git-practice" folder.

 To add this file, we will use the following command: `git add animal-facts.txt"`.
-In Git this is called "staging" a file.
+In Git, this is called "staging" a file.
 Go ahead and run this command.

 ![](public/assets/git-2a.png)